Vikhram-S/Stress-Manager-Chatbot-Using-ML/README.md

 **4. Suggestions:**
 The chatbot provides personalized recommendations to help manage stress, depending on whether the predicted stress level is low, medium, or high.

-# Gradio Interface
+# Streamlit Interface
-The chatbot uses the Gradio library for a simple and effective web-based interface.
+The chatbot uses the Streamlit library for a simple and effective web-based interface.
 The chatbot can be used to:

 Start conversations
 Assess stress levels